Christmas Holiday Moments

 2-Minute Shows

-My suggestion to any photographer who wants to be sure their loved ones know what they want for Christmas is to forward this email to them and suggest a workshop you might want to attend.
+My suggestion to any photographer who wants to be sure their loved ones know what they want for Christmas is to forward this email and suggest a workshop you might want to attend.

 Photography: Assignment Details